BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 #### Q: How can I re-sync the blockchain?

 A: Close any TurtleCoin-related software, then go to `%APPDATA%`, and delete the `TurtleCoin` folder.
-  Reopen TurtleCoind/the GUI wallet and let it re-sync.
+  Reopen BLOCd/the GUI wallet and let it re-sync.

 Alternatively, check [this guide](Bootstrapping-the-Blockchain) for instructions on how to bootstrap for a quicker sync.

-#### Q: When I open TurtleCoind on a Mac, I get an error `Illegal instruction: 4`.
+#### Q: When I open BLOCd on a Mac, I get an error `Illegal instruction: 4`.
 How can I fix it?

 A: This is a known issue with older macs or un-updated macs.